 Witnessing a 39-year-young man being taken from his wife and children within short 4 months of a cancer diagnosis reinforced that notion and invigorated Emily’s interest in oncology massage research first encountered in college.
 She was stunned how little care was available, especially for the terminally ill cancer patients.

 All the while, she learned from other massage therapists how hard it was for them to get established due to the lack of support from their schools post-graduation, making her even more appreciative of the many mentors she has encountered over the course of her life.

 As a girl in school, she was suspected to suffer from learning disabilities but a strength test in college made it clear that she utilizes all three learning channels: kinesthetic, visual, and auditory.
 Suddenly education was fun!

 Emily is a very open, positive, and happy person believing that life is too short to not enjoy it with laughter and singing.
-In fact, her voice is classically trained an she plays the cello.
-And while she purposely chooses the right music for a massage session, she will sing along to anything that her ears can notice.
+In fact, her voice is classically trained and she plays the cello.
+While she purposely chooses the right music for any massage session, she may sing along to anything that her ears can perceive.
 Emily has a secret admiration for tattoos and tattoo artists.
 She loves to cook and bake, take a good road trip, camp, or savor the outdoors.

 Emily used to teach Body Wisdom’s science courses, prior to pursuing her next degree in Nursing.